ChrisBen191/code_book/sql_tips.md

 # CRUD COMMANDS
+Creates a database with the given name specified.

+    `CREATE DATABASE db_name;`

 Creates a 'virtual table' saved as a view based on the specified subquery; allows a SELECT query to be saved as a temporary table

     CREATE VIEW view_name AS (subquery)'